jandersen12/jandersen12/README.md

 📝 Master of Information and Data Science candidate at UC Berkeley

+🌏 A human-centered problem solver, approaching data science as a technical challenge with a focus on people-oriented outcomes

 🔭 I’m currently learning about transformer architecture for NLP, model bias, and time series analysis

 ## Highlighted Projects